25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

    5. Now give a name for this model: `const Student = mongoose.model("student", StudentSchema);`

-   6. Export this schema to use it other places to create **Student**.
+   6. Export this schema to use it other places to create **Student**

-2. Now lets make a connection to the MongoDB.
+2. Now lets make a connection to the MongoDB

    1. Import **mongoose**, then connect to the database: `mongoose.connect("mongodb://localhost/<databaseName>", {useNewUrlParser: true});`